Mary Costa

 Mary Costa (born April 5, 1930) is an American retired actress and singer.
-Her most notable film credit is providing the voice of Princess Aurora in the 1959 Disney animated film Sleeping Beauty, of which she is the last surviving original voice actress of the first three Disney Princesses created in Walt Disney's lifetime and for which she was named a Disney Legend in 1999.
+Her most notable film credit is providing the voice of Princess Aurora in the 1959 Disney animated film Sleeping Beauty.
+She is the last surviving voice actress of the three Disney Princesses created in Walt Disney's lifetime and was named a Disney Legend in 1999.
 She is a recipient of the 2020 National Medal of Arts.

 Early life

-Mary Costa was born in Knoxville, Tennessee, where she lived for much of her childhood.
-Raised as a Baptist of Italian descent, she sang Sunday school solos at the age of six.
-At Knoxville High School (Tennessee), she sang in the chorus.
+Costa was born in Knoxville, Tennessee, where she lived for much of her childhood.
+Her parents were John (1875–1947) and Hazel (1892–1993).
+Of Italian descent, Costa was raised in a Baptist household and sang Sunday school solos at the age of six.
+At Knoxville High School, she sang in the chorus.
 When she was in her early teens, her family relocated to Los Angeles, California, where she completed high school and won a Music Sorority Award as the outstanding voice among Southern California high school seniors.
 Following high school, she entered the Los Angeles Conservatory of Music to study with famed maestro Gaston Usigli.
 Between 1948 and 1951, she appeared with Edgar Bergen and Charlie McCarthy on the Bergen radio show.
 She also sang with Dean Martin and Jerry Lewis in concerts at UCLA, and made numerous commercials for Lux Radio Theatre.